ellenhwang/stat159_hw3/README.md

 **Author**: Ellen Hwang

-**Project Description and Structure**: This assignment's purpose is to practice multiple regression functions in R and familiarize with a reproducible project structure.
+**Project Description and Structure**: This assignment's purpose is to practicing exloratory data analysis using regression functions in R and to familiarize with a reproducible project structure.
 Makefile to compiles code, graphs, and report.
 This assignment is divided into code, data, images, and report.

 **Steps**:

 1. git clone the repository
 2. `cd` into directory
-3. run Makefile
+3. run `make all` to execute all scripts and get all output